Skip to content

 Explore the practice hub →

-This is the cleanest and fastest method if you type Romanian often.
+This is the best option if you type Romanian regularly.

 1. Open Settings